RosettaDrone/rosettadrone/README.md

     c.
 Change **UDP Port** to 5600.

-5. Takeoff is recommended using the RC transmitter.
-To arm or takeoff from the GCS, the "ARMING ENABLED" button in RosettaDrone must be green. before commanding an arm or takeoff.
+6. Takeoff is recommended using the RC transmitter.
+To arm or takeoff from the GCS, click the **SAFETY ENABLED** button.
+It will turn green and say **READY TO FLY**.
+Then use the QGroundControl **Takeoff** or **Start Mission** function.

+7. After flight, ensure the safety is enabled before approaching props.

 # Building from source